Tag Archives: baby food

 When we have friends over, we remove it so we get the chair back, but it really does save space!

-Britax Convertible Car Seats
+Britax Boulevard Convertible Car Seat

 Kenley has outgrown her infant car seat, which is both happy and sad.